AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 This can quickly become hard to manage.
 Enter the `State` monad!!
 Here, `State StdGen g` is basically a wrapper for `StdGen -> (g, StdGen)`.
-That is, the state monad is an abstraction for a function that receives a state (a seed for random number generation) and returns a game and a new state.
+That is, the state monad is an abstraction for a function that receives a state (a seed for random number generation) and returns a game and a new state (a new random seed).

 Therefore, using the monad properties we can do very powerful things like: